HtmlUnit/htmlunit-neko/README.md

 ## Porting from 2.x to 3.x

+Usually the upgrade should be simple:

     * change your pom.xml to switch to the new artifact
     * adjust the imports
         * net.sourceforge.htmlunit.cyberneko -> org.htmlunit.cyberneko
         * net.sourceforge.htmlunit.xerces -> org.htmlunit.cyberneko.xerces

-For version 3 we have removed some features and some classes.
+But we have removed some features and some classes in version 3.
 If you have any problems or if you miss something important for your project, please open an issue.

 ## Start NekoHtml Development